Staking smart contract

 The first stake

-This is because EGLD has 18 decimals.
-So to send 1 EGLD, you actually have to send a value equal to 1000000000000000000 (i.e. 1 * 10^18).
-The blockchain only works with unsigned numbers.
+The blockchain works only with unsigned integers.
 Floating point numbers are not allowed.
 The only reason the explorer displays the balances with a floating point is because it's much more user-friendly to tell someone they have 1 EGLD instead of 1000000000000000000 EGLD, but internally, only the integer value is used.

 Actually staking 1 EGLD